Penthouse (magazine): Pictorial style

 Due to Guccione's lack of resources, he personally photographed most of the models for the magazine's early issues.
 Without professional training, Guccione applied his knowledge of painting to his photography, establishing the diffused, soft focus look that would become one of the trademarks of the magazine's pictorials.
 Guccione would sometimes take several days to complete a shoot.

 The magazine's pictorials offered more sexually explicit content than what was commonly seen in most openly sold men's magazines of the era.
 It was the first to show female pubic hair, followed by full-frontal nudity, and eventually, the exposed vulva and anus.
 Penthouse has also featured a number of authorized and unauthorized photos of celebrities, such as Madonna and Vanessa Williams.
 In both cases, the photos were taken earlier in their careers and sold to Penthouse only after Madonna and Williams became famous.

 The September 1984 issue of Penthouse magazine would eventually become controversial because of its centerfold, Traci Lords.
 Lords posed nude for this issue at the beginning of her career as an adult film star.
 It was later revealed that Lords was underage throughout most of her career in pornography and was only 16 when she posed for Penthouse.

 The same issue also caused controversy with nude pictures of Vanessa Williams that caused her to be stripped of her Miss America crown.

 In 1997, Penthouse changed its format and began featuring sexually explicit pictures (i.e., actual oral, vaginal, and anal penetration), beginning with photos from the Stolen Honeymoon sex tape featuring Pamela Anderson and Tommy Lee.
 It also began to regularly feature pictorials of female models urinating, which, until then, had been considered a defining limit of illegal obscenity as distinguished from legal pornography.

 In a desperate attempt to boost sales, the magazine began to feature hardcore material, including women urinating and couples engaged in real sex.
 When this was featured, companies no longer wanted their products associated with or featured in Penthouse and quickly had their advertising removed.
 For the magazine, once respected and successful (and would outsell Playboy beginning in the late 1970s and continuing for several years there after), it was inevitably the beginning of its decline.
 Observers have commented that Guccione created an empire and also destroyed it.

-A different approach to restoring sales was attempted by the UK version of the magazine in 1997.
+A different approach to restoring sales was attempted by the British version of the magazine in 1997.
 Under the editorship of Tom Hilditch, the magazine was rebranded as PH.UK and relaunched as middle-shelf "adult magazine for grown-ups".
 Fashion photographers (such as Corinne Day of The Face magazine) were hired to produce images that merged sex and fashion.
 The magazine's editorial content included celebrity interviews and tackled issues of sexual politics.
 The experiment attracted a great deal of press interest, but failed to generate a significant increase in sales.
 PH.UK closed in late 1998.